INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Sociology

 This module looks to encourage students to think sociologically; to stimulate the ‘sociological’ imagination.
-It will introduce a foundational bank of social science knowledge, paradigms and themes, and it will also provide a framework of academic and analytical skills upon which students can build either in further directed study or by the process of self-study.
-The module will above all develop confidence and students’ learning and assessment skills.
+It will introduce social science concepts and themes such as gender, family and inequality and explore the research skills needed for undergraduate study such as qualitative and quantitative data, research methods and literature reviews.
+Sociology also develops academic and analytical skills upon which students can build confidence for future learning and assessment.

 All students who want to study LLB (Hons) Law after completing the International Foundation Year are required to pass the Law National Aptitude Test (LNAT) with a satisfactory performance in Section A and Section B, in addition to achieving the International Study Centre progression requirements.
 The definition of satisfactory performance for entry to Durham is set by Durham Law School and is reviewed annually.
 Students who do not meet the LNAT requirement will be able to progress to a second choice degree instead, providing they meet the progression requirements for this.